anuraghit/game-dev/README.md

 Hotkeys
 "Esc" for exit from the game
 "Enter" for start the game
-"Right arrow" / "Left arrow" for making a cut of a tree from an appropriate side
+"Right arrow" / "Left arrow" for making a cut of a tree from an appropriate side.

 Requirements
 C++11